the-teachingRSE-project/competencies/competencies.md

 <!-- Understanding the research cycle -->
 \skillsection{RC}

-One of the crucial skills of RSEs is their mental proximity to research.
+One of the key skills that RSEs have is their understanding of how research works.
 They embrace being part of a larger community which, despite friendly competition, shares the common goal of gaining knowledge to disseminate it.